 31 March 2021

-ISQM 1 uses a new approach to managing quality that is scalable to deal with differences in firms’ size and nature of their services.
-As discussed previously, the new quality management approach drives firms to think about the firm’s nature and circumstances and its engagements when designing, implementing, and to operate its quality management system.
+PES 3 uses a new approach to managing quality that is scalable to deal with differences in firms’ size and nature of their services.
+As discussed previously, the new quality management approach drives firms to think about the firm’s nature and circumstances and its engagements when designing, implementing, and operating their quality management system.

 The IAASB agreed that retaining the elements of extant ISQC 1 is important as they reflect topics that continue to be relevant to a firm’s quality management system and provide a necessary link to quality management at the engagement level.